IGSN/igsn.github.io/statutes.md

 Final Version of 17 June 2013

+Note: This is the English language translation of the statutes, the legally binding version is the [German language version](/media/2013-06-17-IGSN-eV-Statutes-DE.pdf) of the statutes.

 ## § 1 Name, registered office, fiscal year ##

   1. The name of the Association is "IGSN – International GeoSample Number Implementation Organization".
 It is to be registered in the register of associations on the basis of the German version of these Statutes; after registration, its name will be "IGSN – International GeoSample Number Implementation Organization e.V.".
 (Note: The Association was registered on 2012-08-31 by the Magistrate Court Potsdam, Germany.
 VR 8011)